THE UNMUTUAL - PRISONER BLOOPERS

 Please note that this page does not include script aspects which do not make sense, any "alternative" or missing takes, scenes or episodes, or references to badly orchestrated back-projection, or studio mock ups (such as the appalling Portmeirion mock-up seen in "A Change of Mind").
 Nor does it include location specifics (such as the fact that vehicles are seen driving in a certain direction or street and then a different one in the next shot).

-When the typewriter types the letter "X" accross McGoohan's face, close inspection reveals that it cannot be the "X" key on the typewriter that is being pressed (it appears to be the letter "E").
+When the typewriter types the letter "X" across McGoohan's face, close inspection reveals that it cannot be the "X" key on the typewriter that is being pressed (it appears to be the letter "H").

-In the opening titles, there is a white car next to the yellow skip as McGoohan pulls up at his house in his Lotus, but when he enters his house, the skip is still there but the car has disappeared.
+In the opening titles, there is a white Vauxhall Viva HA car next to the yellow skip as McGoohan pulls up at his house in his Lotus, but when he enters his house, the skip is still there but the car has disappeared.

 Whilst packing, on top of this bag he places a picture of a beach.
 Then the frame cuts to the gas being sprayed.
 After this, the beach picture on the bag is shown again, but this time it has been rotated by 90 degrees clockwise.